typemill/typemill/content/2_for-writers/05-mardown.md

 ### Advanced Formats

-With enhancements like Markdown Extra you can also create more complex formats like tables, abbreviations, footnotes and special attributes.
-TYPEMILL supports Markdown Extra, so just check the [specification of Markdown Extra](https://michelf.ca/projects/php-markdown/extra/) if you want to use these kind of formats.
+You can also create more complex formats like tables, abbreviations, footnotes and special attributes.
+Just check the [specification of Markdown Extra](https://michelf.ca/projects/php-markdown/extra/) if you want to use these kind of formats.